bsonnek/Public/ANF-MonitoringAndAlerting/Instructions.md

 #### Instructions After Deployment

-**A runbook was created and needs final configuration to have access to write custom logs and trigger events using logic Apps**
+**A runbook was created and requires access to "Read" the subscription**

 1. Allow the Automation Account Managed Identity permission - For now allow Reader permissions to the Subscription.
     - Search Azure for Subscriptions - Select the subscription with your ANF Volumes